-- Oral health directly affects the health and wellness of all lowans. - Cavities can be prevented. - 14% of Iowa third-graders have untreated cavities; nearly one out of every five low-income children has untreated cavities. - Many families don't know about the importance of oral health and know little about proper oral hygiene and preventive care. - Access to dental care is a major problem for low-income lowa families.
-For children on Medicaid, 46% go without any dental services at all.
+- Oral health directly affects the health and wellness of all lowans. - Cavities can be prevented. - 14% of lowa third-graders have untreated cavities; nearly one out of every five low-income children has untreated cavities. - Many families don't know about the importance of oral health and know little about proper oral hygiene and preventive care. - Access to dental care is a major problem for low-income lowa families.
+For children on Medicaid, 47% go without any dental services at all. - Early access to preventive dental services saves money!
+For at-risk children, having fluoride applications as soon as teeth erupt reduces the chance that teeth get decayed and need fillings or crowns.
+A fluoride application costs just \$14.
+A small filling costs more than 3 times that. - lowa's dental workforce is aging and decreasing in number, particularly in rural parts of the state.